Stamp duty is often one of the biggest hidden costs of buying a home.

 However, depending on the type of mortgage you select, some lenders don’t charge a valuation fee and it will be included in your mortgage deal.

-Compare mortgage deals to find out whether it includes the cost of a mortgage valuation
+Compare mortgage deals to find out whether they include the cost of a mortgage valuation.

 It is highly recommended that, before you buy a property, you get it checked by a professional surveyor.
 This is important to highlight the condition and construction of the property and to flag up any problems that may arise later down the line.